 Meera Kumar, from Portland, Oregon, and a senior at Washington and Lee University, has been awarded a Fulbright research grant to India.
 Her project is "Artistic Depiction and Womanhood in Village Bengal."

-Washington and Lee University's studio art majors will present their senior projects in an exhibition that opens in Staniar Gallery on March 24.
-The show will be up through April 8 with an opening reception for the artists in Lykes Atrium, Wilson Hall, on Thursday, March 27, at 4 p.m.
-Each spring, Staniar Gallery showcases […]
+Washington and Lee University studio art majors will present their senior projects in an exhibition that opens in Staniar Gallery on March 28 and runs until April 11.
+An opening reception for the artists will be March 31 at 4 p.m. in Lykes Atrium, Wilson Hall.

 The photographs of Jillian Leigh '17, Emerson Scheinuk '17, Kiki Spiezio '17, Laura Wiseman '16 and Ellen Kanzinger '18 were included in the new Southwest Virginia Juried Student Photography Exhibition at the Radford University Art Museum.

 For his last exhibition before he retires from Washington and Lee University as a professor of studio art, Larry Stene has sorted through 43 years of work and chosen pieces that tell a story.

 Washington and Lee’s Staniar Gallery is pleased to present “I, Rhinoceros,” an exhibit by New York-based artist, Nyeema Morgan.
 The show is exhibited until Feb.
 10.